 The older persons' employment trend analysed earlier in this report arises partly in response to this population's low levels of basic and core skills.
 The demand for new skills and knowledge places many older workers at a disadvantage, as their training earlier in life is likely to be obsolete (ILO, 2002b).
-To overcome such problems, countries have implemented a wide range of initiatives, including the provision of job training (Chile, El Salvador, Uruguay, Panama, Honduras, Puerto Rico and Colombia) and the development and maintenance of databases and information banks on jobs for older adults (El Salvador, Mexico and Puerto Rico).
+To overcome such problems, countries have implemented a wide range of initiatives, including the provision of job training (Chile, Colombia, El Salvador, Honduras Mexico, Panama, Puerto Rico and Uruguay) and the development and maintenance of databases and information banks on jobs for older persons (El Salvador, Mexico and Puerto Rico).